-Headed by doctors Christian Schlegel and Christian Hoppe, our sports medicine department received official recognition as a Swiss Olympic Medical Center in 2004.
+Headed by doctor Christian Schlegel, our sports medicine department received official recognition as a Swiss Olympic Medical Center in 2004.
 We can provide you with advice and support in the following areas:

 - Check-ups and performance diagnostics

 - Sports medicine in the event of fatigue and reduced performance

 The Contrex is a device to measure both isokinetic force (constant speed) and the forces relating to the knee joint (comparison of left and right, flexors/extensors) after an injury or in the case of osteoarthritis.
 This test enables imbalances in the musculature to be identified.

 The explosive strength of the lower extremities is measured by means of four different jumps (Quattro) on the force measurement plate.
 The measurement of explosive strength is of great importance in all sports disciplines in which speed and jumping power play a role.